 Modifications made on the Tracks referenced by a Playlist are updated in the last recalled Playlist when another one is recalled.
 A new Playlist can be automatically created for each recording for every recorded Track by checking this option in Playlists section of Settings > All Settings > Project > Record.

 Playlist Button

 Clicking the Playlist button in the Track Header pops up a menu with the following choices:

 Create New Playlist

-for all Record Ready Tracks for all Tracks in Group/Strip for this Track for all Record Ready Tracks for all Tracks in Group/Strip for this Track
+for all Record Ready Tracks

+- for all Tracks in Group/Strip - for this Track

 Create Copy Playlist